advwacloud/WISE-PaaS-SCADA-Edge-SDK-Manual/sdks/c-sdk/instruction.md

 ##### 7.3.1 Set Analog Tag Config:
 ######  Note:
 The configuration of analog supports Deadband setting.
 The Deadband is applied only if the trigger includes sending value changes and the Deadband is set appropriately.
 (It's set to 0(%) by default)
-The SpanHigh and SpanLow defines the conditions scop under which data should be sent to IoTHub as below:
+The SpanHigh and SpanLow defines the conditions scop under which data should be sent to IoTHub as follows:

+***Sending Data to IoTHub if***
-$$(Absolute Value Of (Last Cached Value - Current Value)/(SpanHigh - SpanLow) > Deadband/100$$
+***(Absolute Value Of (Last Cached Value - Current Value)/(SpanHigh - SpanLow) > Deadband/100***

+The last cached value is defined as the last value pushed to the IoTHub.
 For example, if the Deadband set to 1(%).
 SpanHigh is 1000 and SpanLow is 0.
-The data is sent from 0 with an increment value of 1 every 1 second.
-Only these values: 0,10,20.... will be sent to IoTHub.
+When the data changes more than 10, this data will be allowed to send to IoTHub.

 ```C
 PTANALOG_TAG_CONFIG analogTag = malloc(sizeof(struct ANALOG_TAG_CONFIG));